Prevent Healthcare Data Breaches: A 12-Step Guide

 Least privilege access limits what any insider can compromise.
 Employees should have exactly the access their job requires.
 Review and revoke unnecessary permissions regularly.

 Exit procedures manage departing employee risk.
 Disable access promptly.
 Audit their data access in the weeks before departure.
 Conduct exit interviews that reinforce confidentiality obligations.
+For a step-by-step approach, see our guide on preventing data theft by employees.

-Ready to see what external threats you’re missing?
 Check your organization’s dark web exposure to find compromised credentials before attackers use them.

 Identify insider threats by monitoring for behavioral indicators like unusual work hours and policy violations, technical indicators like excessive data downloads and privilege escalation, and external signals like credentials appearing on dark web marketplaces.
 Effective detection requires combining internal monitoring tools with external threat intelligence.